What Is a Wireless “Dead Zone”? Here’s How to Spot and Fix Them

 Remember that the Wi-Fi indicator doesn’t update immediately, so don’t sprint while holding your phone.
 Walk slowly and pause in areas where you might conceivably use Wi-Fi.

-If you have a Windows or Mac laptop, you could also use inSSIDer to measure your Wi-fi signal strength, but be careful while walking around with your laptop and staring at its screen the whole time.
+If you have a Windows or macOS laptop, you could also use inSSIDer to measure your Wi-Fi signal strength.
+Be careful while walking around with your laptop and staring at its screen the whole time, however.